F j w M a p

 Drawing of the personal running route:

-By multiple clicking in small sections (max.
-300) a personal running route can be drawing.
+clicking in small sections (max.
+300) a personal running route can be drawing in blue color.

 In the status bar, the length of route is indicated.